cis547/cis547.github.io/_labs/lab02.markdown

 _id: "2"
 title: "The LLVM Framework"
 synopsis: |
-  "Building an understanding of the LLVM framework: IR, API, and the toolchain."
+  Building an understanding of the LLVM framework: IR, API, and the toolchain.

 ---